carnegiemellonracing/iSAM2_SLAM/sphinx_docs/source/explainers.rst

 .. image:: ./img/observation_step.png
     :align: center

 The iSAM2 node first parses the cones received by perceptions into separate vectors by color.
-This vector of observed cones and other odometry information is the used to update the iSAM2 model (:ref:`See isam2Node.cpp<isam2Node.cpp>`).
+This vector of observed cones and other odometry information is the used to update the iSAM2 model.
 Using the odometry information, the iSAM2 node predicts the car's current pose using the received odometry information.
 Variable node :math:`x_{n}`, representing the car pose at the current time stamp, is added alongside a factor node connecting :math:`x_{n}` to :math:`x_{n-1}`, the variable node representing the previous car pose.

 .. image:: ./img/data_association.png
     :align: center

 After determining the car pose, data association is performed on the cones observed at the current timestamp to determine which of the observed cones are new.
 To perform this data association, the Mahalanobis distance is calculated between 1 observed cone, and all iSAM2 estimates for the previously seen cones.
 Intuitively, the Mahalanobis distance represents how much the observed cone resembles a previously seen cone (the smaller the distance, the more the observed cone resembles the previously seen cone).
-If the smallest distance is greater than the Mahalanobis Distance Threshold, then the observed cone is a new cone (:ref:`See isam2.cpp<isam2.cpp>`).
+If the smallest distance is greater than the Mahalanobis Distance Threshold, then the observed cone is a new cone.

 .. note:: The Mahalanobis distance threshold is generally found through tuning and trial and error.